Due Process/Grievance Procedures

 The following procedure may be followed in a case where a student with a grievance relating to a non academic aspect of student life appeals for a review.

 - The student must first consult with one of their Student Advocacy officers.
 Most cases should be resolved at this level.

-- If the matter remains unresolved, the student may bring his/her appeal to the Vice President for Academic Affairs.
+- If the matter remains unresolved, the student may bring his/her appeal to the Dean of Enrollment Management and Student Life.

 - If further appeal is still necessary, the student may appeal in writing to the Ad Hoc Student Grievance Committee, which will meet for the purpose of hearing the grievance.
-Members of the Committee include: the Vice President for Academic Affairs, the Student Advocacy President, a Student Advocacy member, and two students at large.
+Members of the Committee include: the Dean of Enrollment Management and Student Life, the Student Advocacy President, a Student Advocacy member, and two students at large.
 After hearing testimony from all parties involved, the Committee shall arrive at a recommendation by majority vote.
 The recommendation will be presented in writing to the student, all the parties involved, the President’s Cabinet, and to the President of the Seminary, who makes the final decision.